What You Need to Know When Applying for SSI Benefits

 If the thought of completing the application for SSI seems overwhelming, your feelings are valid.
 The online application, jargon-y terms, and the if-I-answer-this-wrong-will-this-lead-to-denial type questions can feel daunting.
 Good news, there is FREE help you can access!

-Your local Social Security Administration Office has trained staff who can assist you in understanding and completing the application.
+Your local Social Security Administration Office has trained staff who can assist you in understanding and completing the SSI applications.
 They are trained to serve as informational assistants and are not providing support with the intent on getting the individual approved or denied, rather to understand the application and how to complete it.

 Simply call your local office and ask for an SSI Intake Meeting.
 The operator will likely connect you with someone who will set an appointment for you to come in to complete the application in-person.
 They will share what information you should bring with you (think current/past IEP’s, doctors records and testing, IQ test scores, etc).
 Anticipate the application process to take a couple hours.